rladmstn1714/CLIcK/README.md

     - The questions of following categories are uploaded, but they are not yet validated by human.
         - Language: Contextual Knowledge, Functional Knowledge
         - Culture: Korean Tradition, Korean Politics, Korean Economy, Korean Law,Korean History,Korean Geography

+## TBD
 - The questions of following categories will be updated soon, with more official exam data.
     - Language: Grammatical Knowledge, Sociallinguistic Knowledge
     - Culture: Korean Tradition, Korean Politics, Korean Economy, Korean Law,Korean History,Korean Geography
+- The questions from each categories will be classified into two,high & low, based on difficulties.